Milton Childs

-Milton Lee Childs is an American attorney and judge.
-He has served as a Wisconsin Circuit Court Judge in Milwaukee County since 2019.
+Milton Lee Childs (born 1963/1964) is an American attorney and judge from Milwaukee, Wisconsin.
+He has served as a Wisconsin Circuit Court Judge in Milwaukee County since 2019, and was previously a state public defender.

 Life and career

-Childs served in the U.S. Marine Corps Reserve for 8 years, earning the rank of sergeant.
-He subsequently worked a math teacher for 12 years.
+Milton Childs was born and raised in Milwaukee, Wisconsin.
+He earned his bachelor's degree from Xavier University and worked as a math teacher for 12 years.
+During that time, he also served in the United States Marine Corps Reserve for 8 years, rising to the rank of sergeant.

 Childs graduated from the Marquette University Law School in 2003.
 After law school, Childs worked at the Wisconsin State Public Defenders Office, where he rose to become a managing attorney.

 In 2019, Governor Tony Evers appointed Childs to the circuit court after he appointed his predecessor, Joe Donald, to the Wisconsin Court of Appeals.
-He was elected in 2021 after running unopposed.
+He was elected to a full term in 2021 after running unopposed.